Morgan Stanley slashes price target on Appian Corporation [APPN] – find out why.

 Reflecting on the efficiency of the workforce at the company, Appian Corporation [APPN] managed to generate an average of -$49,817 per employee.
 Receivables Turnover for the company is 3.17 with a Total Asset Turnover recorded at a value of 0.86.Appian Corporation’s liquidity data is similarly interesting compelling, with a Quick Ratio of 2.30 and a Current Ratio set at 2.30.

-With the latest financial reports released by the company, Appian Corporation posted -0.16/share EPS, while the average EPS was predicted by analysts to be reported at -0.16/share.
+With the latest financial reports released by the company, Appian Corporation posted -0.1/share EPS, while the average EPS was predicted by analysts to be reported at -0.17/share.When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 41.20%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for APPN.